rethinkdb/horizon-docs/faq.md

 permalink: /faq
 ---

+## Why Horizon?

+While technologies like [RethinkDB](http://www.rethinkdb.com) and [WebSocket](https://en.wikipedia.org/wiki/WebSocket) make it possible to build engaging realtime apps, empirically there is still too much friction for most developers.
+Building realtime apps now requires understanding and manually orchestrating multiple systems across the software stack, understanding distributed stream processing, and learning how to deploy and scale realtime systems.
+The learning curve is quite steep, and most of the initial work involves boilerplate code that is far removed from the primary task of building a realtime app.

+Horizon sets out to solve this problem.
+Developers can start building apps using their favorite front-end framework using Horizon's APIs without having to write any backend code.

+Since Horizon stores data in RethinkDB, once the app gets sufficiently complex to need custom business logic on the backend, developers can incrementally add backend code at any time in the development cycle of their app.

 ## How can I install Horizon?
 What are the prerequisites? ##

-Horizon requires RethinkDB and Node.js.
+Horizon is built on top of RethinkDB and Node.js.
+You can install Horizon via `npm`:

+    npm install -g horizon

 For more details, read the [Installation guide][ig].

 [ig]: /install

 ## How do you start Horizon? ##

-    npm install -g horizon
+You can initialize a new Horizon app and start it as follows:

     hz init my-app
     hz serve my-app --dev

-For more details, read the [Installation guide][ig] and [Getting Started][gs].
+For more details, see the [Getting Started][gs] guide.

 [gs]: /docs/getting-started

 ## What does the code look like? ##

-Here is currently what you'd write on the front-end for a simple todo list application:
+Here is an example of what you'd write on the front-end for a simple todo list application:

 ```js
 // Connect to horizon